thaliaarchi/xmlang/README.md

 # XMLang

-XMLang is a functional language with XML syntax interpreted using JSX.
+XMLang is a functional language with XML syntax.

 # Operators